 Key takeaways

-Clinical trials show that the Wegovy pill can lead to an average 13.6% weight loss in 64 weeks, which is comparable (although slightly less) than the injectable version.
+Clinical trials show that the Wegovy pill can lead to an average 13.6% weight loss in 64 weeks, which is comparable to (although slightly lower than) the injectable version.

 The Wegovy pill is taken daily instead of weekly like injections.

 If a fear of needles has kept you from taking Wegovy (semaglutide), we have good news.
-Oral Wegovy may be available soon — as early as next year, in fact.
+Oral Wegovy — aka the Wegovy pill — is officially available (and on Ro, no less!).

 The US Food and Drug Administration (FDA) approved the Wegovy pill in late December 2025, based on promising clinical trials that showed a similar weight loss to the Wegovy injection.

-Read on as we break down the latest news about oral Wegovy, including how it works for weight loss, possible side effects, and how much it might cost you out-of-pocket.
+Read on as we break down the latest news about the Wegovy pill, including how it works for weight loss, possible side effects, and how much oral Wegovy might cost you out-of-pocket.

 In late December 2025, the FDA officially approved the Wegovy pill for the following indications: